PandiTAKTAK/Oathsworn/output/chapter1/section_8.md

 ## Chapter 1 - Bastone

-!>**EACH OATHSWORN PERFORMS A SURVIVAL CHECK (DIFFICULTY 3).
-EACH OATHSWORN THAT FAILS THIS CHECK, FALLS, HURTING THEMSELVES.
-THEY LOSE 1 HIT POINT.**

 [chp1_4_6__a](../../decomp/app/src/main/res/raw/chp1_4_6__a.mp3 ':include :type=audio')

 As it scampers closer, you can make out a hunched mass of ragged hair.
 You ready your weapons at the approach.